-Top five best range cookers
+Top five best range cookers for 2019

 Our pick of the best range cookers we've tested.
-Brilliant dual-fuel, gas and induction cookers, plus our cheapest Best Buy.
+Brilliant dual-fuel, gas and induction cookers, plus our cheapest Best Buy

-A great range cooker will not only look impressive, but will turn out tasty, perfectly cooked meals for years to come.
+A great range cooker will not only look impressive but also turn out tasty, perfectly cooked meals for years to come.

 A top range cooker

 Our best cooker overall, this dual-fuel model is very impressive.
-The gas hob cooks very well and has five burners including a large wok burner.
+The gas hob cooks very well and has five burners, including a large wok burner.
 Both ovens are very quick to heat up - the right oven takes just over six minutes to get to 180°C - and they cook evenly, too.

 Great dual-fuel range cooker